American Bresse Chickens

 Surely it is evident that the French were not going to just sell to anyone their very best Bresse stock?

-Eleven years is the longest any breeders in the United States have been breeding American Bresse specifically.
-That is why great opportunity exists to further improve this breed, and Ambresse.com is here to help, as much as possible.
+Thirteen years (since 2011) is the longest any breeders in the United States have been breeding American Bresse specifically.
+That is why great opportunity exists to further improve this breed, and Ambresse.com is here to help as much as possible, especially with information dissemination and breeder support.

 Find American Bresse Chicken Breeders Here